carbon-design-system/design-system-website/src/content/guidelines/accessibility/developers.md

 ### Style focus indicators

-Add styling to tabable elements on hover and focus, so that keyboard only users can have a clear visual of where they are navigating.
+Add styling to tabbable elements on hover and focus, so that keyboard only users can have a clear visual of where they are navigating.

 ### Hiding elements